Alabama Sports Foundation

 The Alabama Sports Foundation (ASF) serves as the official sports lobby for the Birmingham-Hoover Metropolitan Area as well as the State of Alabama.
 The Foundation's mission is to recruit, manage and promote major spectator sporting events throughout Alabama.
 ASF coordinates all aspects of event planning including sponsorship and hospitality sales, marketing and advertising campaigns development and implementation, and comprehensive event operations management logistics.

-The Foundation has a close relationship with the Southeastern Conference (SEC) and has hosted the SEC Baseball Tournament since 1998, as well as four of the six neutral-site SEC Gymnastics Championships (2001-2003, 2006).
+The Foundation has a close relationship with the Southeastern Conference (SEC) and has hosted the SEC Baseball Tournament since 1998, as well as five of the neutral-site SEC Gymnastics Championships (2001-2003, 2006, 2014).

 Click here for the Alabama Sports Foundation Event Archive.